ptt3199/fastapi-uploadfile-backgroundtask/README.md

 After starting the server, you can interact with the API using HTTP requests.
 The API supports file uploads with speed control, as well as pausing, resuming, and canceling uploads.

+Here I use a json file to store the upload status, and the file content is stored in the `uploads` directory for simplicity.

 ## API Endpoints

 ### 1. Start Upload